sammieValsangkar/crudify/README.md

 2. For boolean attributes It will generate Radio button in form

+3. It will add client side validation if validation declared in model.

 ### Note:
   1. You need Bootstrap 3 for to get better UI. soon we will add support for Bootstrap 4.